jacoscaz/treesandrobots.github.io/_posts/2019-08-20-adding-time-tracking-features-to-omnifocus-using-jxa.md

 Node.js?
 Indeed!
-While automation on Mac OS has traditionally been implemented using AppleScript, Apple has recently added support for JXA - JavaScript for Automation - as an additional script language in Mac OS.
+While automation on Mac OS has traditionally been implemented using AppleScript, Apple has recently added support for JXA - JavaScript for Automation - as an additional scripting language in Mac OS.
 As a JavaScript developer focusing on Node.js and backend development, this is music to my ears.

 > JavaScript for Automation (JXA) is an OSA (Open Scripting Architecture)
-> script language in macOS.
-Introduced in OS X Yosemite, JXA is a peer of the
+> scripting language in macOS.
+Introduced in OS X Yosemite, JXA is a peer of
-> AppleScript language and as such has access to all macOS scriptable apps,
+> the AppleScript language and as such has access to all macOS scriptable apps,
 > frameworks, and native UNIX utilities.

 However, a quick look on NPM brought me to the [osa2][13] package, which gave me